orbcode/orbuculum/README.md

 2.25Mbps are normal, TTL Serial devices tend to run a little slower but 921600 baud is normally acheivable.
 On BMP the baudrate is set via the gdb session with the 'monitor traceswo xxxx' command.
-For a TTL Serial device its set by the ACSOPT command line.
+For a TTL Serial device its set by the Orbuculum command line.

 Depending on what you're using to wake up SWO on the target, you may need code to get it into the correct mode and emitting data.
 You